-There is one Quadpartite Agreement in British Columbia, where one Delta police officer focuses their efforts on providing a proactive approach to policing the Tsawwassen First Nation (TFN) community.
-The agreement includes Canada, the Province, the City of Delta, and TFN.
+The Quadripartite Agreement in British Columbia is a unique agreement where one Delta police officer is assigned to the Tsawwassen First Nation (TFN).
+The Delta officer provides dedicated support to TFN's policing needs, and often works closely with TFN staff members to ensure that police support is effective.
+The agreement includes the Province, the City of Delta, Delta Police Board, and TFN.